Border Area Nutrition Council (B.A.N.C)

 B.A.N.C. serves its eligible population at various senior centers strategically located throughout the city of Laredo, plus two rural senior centers located in Mirando City (serving Oilton and Bruni) and the City of Rio Bravo (serving El Cenizo as well).
 These centers are specifically located to target eligible populations with the greatest economic and/or social needs.
 The organization also provides home delivery meal services to eligible participants who lack the ability, knowledge, mobility, or mental capacity to obtain adequate nutrition.
 Nutritious and well-balanced meals are prepared at a central kitchen, packaged, and delivered throughout the Laredo and Webb County area.

 Besides providing meal services participants also partake in social activities and are provided with curb-to-curb transportation to and from their homes to social activity events, grocery shopping, payment of bills, medical appointments, and a variety of other destinations.
 All services are provided five (5) days out of the week (Monday-Friday), two-hundred and fifty days out of the fiscal year, legal holidays excluded.
-A project director, a program specialist, a field supervisor, and an office clerk manage B.A.N.C.’S administrative office located at 1002 Dickey Lane, Laredo, Texas 78043.
+A project director and an office clerk manage B.A.N.C.’S administrative office located at 1002 Dickey Lane, Laredo, Texas 78043.

 B.A.N.C.’s services are free of charge to its qualified participants over 60 years of age.
 Suggested voluntary contributions of $5.00 for congregate meals and $6.00 per person for home-delivered meals are collected each month.
 Services are not and will not be denied because of lack of contributions by any participant.